 Though no single cause that has been identified explaining the phenomenon of dissociation, it is believed by some clinicians that the attachments formed between the child and their caregiver could play a substantial role in the risk of developing dissociative symptoms.

-Caregivers who act in ways that give rise to disorganized attachment may behave very inconsistently (for example at times they are intrusive, at times they withdraw), which creates confusion for the child.
-The child may end up with multiple, incompatible views of the caregiver (seeing the caregiver as a source of protection and danger at the same time) and incompatible views of themselves (feeling confusion about whether they are good or bad).
+Caregivers who act in ways that give rise to disorganized attachment may behave very inconsistently (for example, at times they are intrusive, at times they withdraw), which creates confusion for the child.
+The child may end up with multiple, incompatible views of the caregiver (seeing the caregiver as a source of protection and danger at the same time) and incompatible views of themselves (feeling confused about whether they are good or bad).
 These incompatible views are very difficult to reconcile and hard to combine into a coherent structure.

 The child is left with confusion about who their parents are, and who they are, making it difficult to establish a coherent sense of self.
 This sort of fragmentation lays the groundwork for dissociative experiences.

 Even more confusing, the child faces the dilemma of both protecting themselves from a caregiver and maintaining a relationship with them.
 Jennifer Freyd explains that the betrayal trauma, the sense of betrayal often found in children abused by their caregivers explains why many children forget the abuse, or rather, put it out of their minds.

 If the child copes by dissociating, it makes it easier to continue daily life with the parent than if they were fully aware of the traumatic past experiences.

 Sadly, many parents who create conditions that give rise to disorganized attachment do so because they experienced maltreatment in their own childhoods.
 University of Maryland researchers Jude Cassidy and Jonathon J. Mohr’s findings suggest that in addition to being correlated with dissociative disorders, disorganized attachment has also been shown to be related to trauma in childhood.